 That thought alarmed me much more than it should have.

-I was still staring anxiously after him, wondering whether to give chase, when a muffled bang in the distance, it sounded like a firework, made me jump.
-At almost the same moment my front door opened, and Vicky peered out at me.
+I was still staring anxiously after him, wondering whether to give chase, when my front door opened, and Vicki peered out at me.

 'Who was that?' she asked.